jconorgrogan/Chaotic-Phasors/README.md

 <img width="822" alt="image" src="https://github.com/jconorgrogan/Chaotic-Phasors/assets/130090573/a9097e10-4c4f-4fbe-a7e6-5a23c4c1fad0">

-In these images, phasors race along the edge of these circles, preserving angular momentum.
-They can collide elastically, and also transfer their momentum to phasors on different circles.

 # Complexity Estimation of Brute-Forcing a Private Key.

-Estimations from above images and code; could also trivially increase complexity
+Estimations from above images and code; could also trivially increase complexity via increasing circles, phasors, or adjusting physics.

 Assumptions:
 1. **4 Circles**: Each with 10 phasors (nodes), totaling 40 phasors.
 Can optionally scale up phasors, circles, and other elements to make it even more mind-boggling complicated